John Carter (film): Post-release criticisms

 Stanton's stated reason for the latter move, that the narrative is about how John Carter becomes John Carter of Mars, also, to Donaldson, points to another problem that has beset other films adapted from series with multiple books.
 "In an effort to play catch-up to a franchise that spent years developing its intricately woven multiple narratives, many studios tried to do the work of three or four movies in one", she wrote.
-"This resulted in a lot of franchise non-starters because audiences had little interest in films that existed solely to set up a bunch of sequels for a property they didn't care about."
+"This resulted in a lot of franchise non-starters because audiences had little interest in films that existed solely to set up a bunch of sequels for a property they didn't care about".
 Among these she included Artemis Fowl, Robin Hood, and King Arthur: Legend of the Sword.
-Likewise with John Carter, the realization of Barsoom onscreen "wasn't enough to sustain a movie and didn’t entice enough people to invest in a trilogy that would never see the light of day."
+Likewise with John Carter, the realization of Barsoom onscreen "wasn't enough to sustain a movie and didn't entice enough people to invest in a trilogy that would never see the light of day".

 Donaldson argued that in addition to being overtaken by works influenced by it, the Carter franchise was no longer popular enough to sustain an expensive film franchise by 2012, a century after the first book was published, an issue unintentionally highlighted by the use of "Kashmir" in the trailer.
 There still were fans, she conceded, but "[n]ame recognition alone does not make a movie hit.
-Just ask the most recent Tarzan reboot for evidence of that, or Disney's own attempt to make The Lone Ranger a 21st century action favorite", referring to the studio's 2013 effort, which also failed at the box office."
+Just ask the most recent Tarzan reboot for evidence of that, or Disney's own attempt to make The Lone Ranger a 21st century action favorite", referring to the studio's 2013 effort, which also failed at the box office.

+Hards also said his complaints about the title led to another area where the marketing failed the film: its posters.
+"They work, but they also highlight the biggest problem the movie has.
+They all scream family-friendly".
+Burroughs's books, by contrast, depict "a violent barbarian warrior-style ... world in which women don't wear clothes", or at least that was how they had been depicted on older covers of the books, pointing to one on which Dejah is shown in a very scanty bikini.
+"Martian women are strong, confident, and have no body shame.
+They don't need clothes.
+Or at least that's the premise Burroughs presents as the reality of life on Mars".
+The franchise was "an R-rated, Conan-style story set in space" and should have been filmed that way, although Hards allowed that might alienate early 20th-century, even though it might have seemed liberating when Burroughs wrote the books.